Netflix/falcor/documentation/jsongraph.md

 ### The Abstract set Operation

 In addition to retrieving values from a JSON graph object, it is possible to set values into a JSON Graph object.
 The abstract set operation accepts multiple [Path](http://netflix.github.io/falcor/documentation/paths.html)/value pairs.
 It returns a subset of the JSON Graph that contains all of the References encountered during [Path](http://netflix.github.io/falcor/documentation/paths.html) evaluation, as well as the values inserted into the JSON Graph.
 It is only legal to set primitive values into a JSON Graph object.
 A single set operation should modify only one value in the JSON Graph for each input [Path](http://netflix.github.io/falcor/documentation/paths.html).
-If it is necessary to set values at [paths](http://netflix.github.io/falcor/documentation/paths.html) which cannot be known ahead of time, you must use an abstract call operation instead.
+If it is necessary to set values at [Paths](http://netflix.github.io/falcor/documentation/paths.html) which cannot be known ahead of time, you must use an abstract call operation instead.
 Set operations must be idempotent.

-Let’s walk through this process using the same JSON graph object we used in the previous section.
+Let's walk through this process using the same JSON graph object we used in the previous section.

 ~~~js
 {